 Wabigoon Lake and Dinorwic Lake are considered two of the very best Muskie lakes in Ontario.
 They have also been named by MNR biologists to be among the most probable places to produce a new World Record Muskie.
 Our Camp is located at the east end of Wabigoon Lake and only a short distance by boat to Dinorwic so our guests have complete access to both lakes and 62 square miles of prime Muskie habitat.

 Both Wabigoon Lake and Dinorwic Lake are shallow compared to many big lakes in Ontario and much more nutrient.
 Some areas of the lakes display the classic Canadian Shield structure while many of the other parts of these lakes are similar to the structure of lakes and reservoirs down in the southern states.
 There are many rocky points leading into shallow weedy bays and these are the hotspots where our guests find great success.
 After a strong wind the bottom gets churned up in the shallow areas making the water a little murky.
-Because of this; Americans using the lures and tactics they are used to using down south find fantastic success.
-That is why Wabigoon and Dinorwic are such popular fishing destinations for Americans.
+Due to this, our guests shallow fishing lures and tactics work well.
+This is why, in part, Wabigoon and Dinorwic lakes are such a popular fishing destination for our guests from around the world.
 Don't worry, tactics that Canadians are used to work just fine.
 Muskie are common between 38 and 48 inches and guests who target Muskie generally catch lots of them throughout the week.
 How many Muskie you catch in a day is impossible to answer.
 Muskie are very sensitive in changes to the weather.
 Whether it's 80 degrees and sunny or cool, windy and raining, the Muskie will be hitting but only as long as the weather stays consistent over a couple of days.
 Changes in the weather can actually make them stop feeding for a day or two.
 In Wabigoon and Dinorwic there are so many Muskie that it's the weather that dictates your luck, not the lure you use or abundance of fish.
 On a good day guests have caught as many as 13 Muskie, with the larger at 54"!
 Not to bad for a day of fishing!

-Even though sub-trophy size Muskie are a ton of fun to catch and fight harder than any other fish, most guests who are targeting Muskie want the 50+ inch monsters and we have plenty of them.
+While fishing for the 50" plus Muskie, you'll find yourself occupied catching and releasing high 30" and 40" fish.
+This excitement will maintain your enthusiasm and attention so when the 50" plus hits, your ready!
 Just about every week someone catches a Muskie in the 50-inch range.
 Throughout the summer there will be a few guests that will get monsters up to 55 inches long.
 Muskie in the 50 to 55-inch range are rare and we don't want you to think you are going to catch one but your chances are better on Wabigoon and Dinorwic than most of the other top Muskie lakes.
 Muskie on our chain of lakes are also well fed.
 They have an endless banquet of Whitefish, Perch, Walleye and Bass to feed on.
 As a result Muskie grow fast and grow big.
 It's also not unusual to catch Muskie that are unusually thick and super muscular.
 We have had guests catch 40-inch Muskie thinking they had a 50-incher on.

 While Muskie fishing don't be surprised if you hook into a big Pike or Walleye on your big Muskie baits.
 It happens all the time.
 We ask that all Muskie are caught, photographed and then released so we continue having the best Muskie fishing in Ontario.